JimMcL/YetAnotherTracker/README.md

 By default, when a track leaves the screen, it is treated as though it stopped where it disappeared.
 If you specify a positive value for `--termination-border <pixels>`, tracks which stop within the specified number of pixels of the mask region will be terminated.

+Specify `--display-tracks` to draw a cross at each track current location.
+Cross colour indicates the track ID.

 ### But again, what options should I use?